yale-mgt-656/madlibs/README.md

   Assuming you have [node installed](https://nodejs.org/en/), run the following:

   ```
-  npm install
+  yarn install
-  PORT=4000 ./node_modules/.bin/gulp
+  ./node_modules/.bin/gulp
   ```

-  The app is now accessible at `127.0.0.1:4000` in your browser if you're running locally.
+  The app is now accessible in your browser.
 Ensure your changes didn't introduce any errors.
+If you screwed up your js, your app will likely crash and you just fix it.

 9. Commit your changes and share them